 Student in each of the classes (Generic, Cottage, ADN-BSN (fast track), and RN-BSN) are eligible to become member of the CSU Channel Islands Honor Society.
-The society awards membership based on academic standing.
-The top academic achieving thirty-five percent (35%) of each class (Generic, Cottage, ADN-BSN (fast track), and RN-BSN) who have at least a 3.0 total GPA will be invited for introduction into the honor society.
+The society awards membership based on academic standing and leadership ability.
+The top academic achieving thirty-five percent (35%) of each class (Generic, Cottage, ADN-BSN (fast track), and RN-BSN) who have at least a 3.0 total GPA will be considered for introduction into the honor society.
 Students are inducted in their last fall semester of the nursing program.
+Nurse leaders may also be nominated for induction into the society.